 Overnight Camp - $840

 Dale Autry earned his M.Ed. in Science Education from the University of Georgia and his M.S. in Aeronautics and Astronautics from Purdue University.
 Originally from Athens, GA, he attended the U.S. Air Force Academy, where he earned his B.S. in Engineering Sciences before going on to complete his studies at the U.S. Air Force Test Pilot School.
 Dale returned to Georgia to teach chemistry and AP physics at Clarke County High School, and now teaches science at Prince Avenue High School.
-He also currently serves as an instructor for the UGA-Duke Talent Identification Programs (TIP) for gifted middle- and high-school students.
-This is Dale's third year as a Summer Academy instructor.
+This is Dale's fourth year as a Summer Academy instructor.

 A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.